Moran steps down after Kilcoo triumph

 "I'm sure he won't be a stranger in Kilcoo."

-Moran's retirement from manager hasn't been officially confirmed but the expectation now is that he will step away from the dugout.
+Moran's overall retirement from management hasn't been officially confirmed but the expectation now is that he will step away from the dugout.

+The Maghera man has had three stints in charge of his native county which included guided the Oak Leafers to the 1995 National League title while he has also managed the Sligo, Leitrim, Donegal and Mayo senior teams.

+In 1993 he was part of Eamon Coleman's management team as Derry clinched the county's first ever All-Ireland Senior Football title and was credited with a rousing half-time speech in the semi-final win over Dublin which helped the Ulster champions come back from five points down to earn a 0-15 to 0-14 triumph before they went on to defeat Cork in the decider.